Tracey Fear

 Tracey Fear ONZM (born 1959) was an Australian-born netball player who played 63 times for New Zealand.
 In 1999 she was chosen as a member of New Zealand's "Team of the Century".
 She later worked for Netball New Zealand and was made an Officer of the New Zealand Order of Merit in 2018.

 Early life

-Tracey Fear was born in Maroochydore in the Sunshine Coast Region, of Queensland, Australia on 19 August 1959.
-Her mother played netball at state level in Australia, while her father played Australian rules football.
-She moved to New Zealand in 1974 when her father was posted to the Australian High Commission in New Zealand's capital, Wellington.
+Tracey Fear was born in Canberra, Australia on 19 August 1959.
+Her parents were talented athletes, mother played netball, while her father played Australian rules football, cricket and competed in veteran athletics into his 70’s.
+She moved to New Zealand in 1974 when her father was posted to the Australian High Commission in New Zealand's capital, Wellington where she met her future husband while at Hutt Valley High School.In 1978, Tracey married Terry in Canberra before moving back to NZ and following 3 years of representing ACT in netball, she began her netball career in NZ.